 The coal industry depends on rail, trucking and barge transportation to deliver shipments of coal to customers, and transportation costs are a significant component of the total cost of supplying coal.
-Disruption or insufficient availability of these transportation services could temporarily impair our ability to supply coal to customers and thus adversely affect our business and the results of our operations.
+Disruption or insufficient availability of these transportation services have impaired, and can be expected to impair into the future our ability to supply coal to customers and thus adversely affect our business and the results of our operations.
+As described in the "Management's Discussion and Analysis of Financial Condition-Outlook" section of this Form 10-Q, we have experienced significant disruptions in rail service in the past few months.
 In addition, increases in transportation costs associated with our coal, or increases in our transportation costs relative to transportation costs for coal produced by our competitors or of other fuels, could adversely effect our business and results of operations.